alexsmith95132/Crypto-wallet-cracker/README.md

 Absolutely nothing.....\
 You should only run the software on your pc or your laptop and go and mind your business.\
 You just need an stable connection and a pc or a laptop.
-That's it!!.\
+That's it!!

 #### **Telegram**